Former Pakistan PM Imran Khan 'doing fine and stable' in hospital after assassination bid

 Pervaiz Elahi, the Chief Minister of Punjab, said officers who leaked the video would be disciplined.

-Pakistan has been grappling with Islamist militancy for decades, and politicians are frequently targeted by assassination attempts.
+Pakistan has been grappling with militancy for decades, and politicians are frequently targeted by assassination attempts.

 The attack on Mr Khan had echoes of the 2007 assassination of another former prime minister, Benazir Bhutto, who died when a huge bomb detonated near her vehicle as she greeted supporters in the city of Rawalpindi while standing up through the roof hatch.